buccancs/gsr_rgbt_project/docs/implementation_notes.md

-# Implementation Notes: Data Synchronization and Model Comparison Improvements
+# Implementation Notes: Comprehensive Improvements to the GSR-RGBT Project

 ## Overview

-This document outlines the changes made to improve data synchronization, feature engineering, and model comparison in the GSR-RGBT project.
-These changes address several key issues identified in the codebase:
+This document outlines the comprehensive improvements made to the GSR-RGBT project, addressing several key issues identified through code reviews and testing.
+The improvements span multiple areas including data acquisition, synchronization, feature engineering, and model comparison.

+### Key Issues Addressed

+#### Data Acquisition and Synchronization
 1. Lack of proper timestamp logging for video frames
 2. Synthetic timestamp generation in feature engineering
+3. Reliance on "optimistic" software-based synchronization

+#### Feature Engineering and Processing
-3. Limited support for dual-stream models with thermal data
+1. Limited support for dual-stream models with thermal data
+2. Brittle ROI detection that relied on fixed regions
+3. Potential data leakage in the feature engineering pipeline

+#### Model Training and Evaluation
-4. Basic model_run_id extraction in experiment comparison
+1. Basic model_run_id extraction in experiment comparison
-5. Broad exception handling in DataLogger
+2. Broad exception handling in DataLogger
-6. Missing dependencies in requirements.txt
+3. Missing dependencies in requirements.txt

 ## Changes Made